 How Can I Speed Up Weight Loss In Ketosis?

 One of the essential things about ketosis, if you’re on a ketogenic diet, is ensuring that you are indeed in ketosis.
-To speed up weight loss, you must quickly get into ketosis and maintain it.
-Doing this is critical to success on your weight-loss journey.
+To speed up weight loss, your goal may be to quickly get into ketosis and maintain it.
+Doing this is thought to be critical to success on your weight-loss journey.
 There are several steps you can take to achieve this.

 Decrease Your Carbohydrate Intake Even More

 If you have not reached ketosis yet, you may still be consuming too many carbohydrates.
-Ensure you are counting them every day.
-Even if you are in ketosis, this could hold you back from quickly losing fat.
+Ensure you are counting them every day, and be patient while your body uses up its glycogen stores.

 Increase Your Physical Activity